Monique Serbu | December 8, 2016

 - Watch out for pop-ups.
 Some pop-ups are legitimate advertising, but others can contain malware.
 Play it safe by never clicking on them.
 You don’t know which ones are safe and which ones are compromised until it’s too late.

 - Delete your cache.
 Malware often hides in temporary folders where your browser cache, passwords, and history are stored, so delete the cache regularly.

 - Don’t download free items from unknown websites.
 Many seemingly innocuous downloads, including screen savers and pictures, can contain malware.

 - Know the threats.
 Stay up to date on the latest threats so that you know what to look for.

 Trojan horses may be more pervasive today, but you can keep them at bay with security best practices.
-Have questions or looking for Internet service?
+Have questions about high-speed Internet service or home service Internet bundles?
 Call CenturyLink at 855-640-4510 today.